 Eddie Monson | Bilingual Spanish Speaker of San Francisco is the current President of the California Young Birders Club - Bay Area Chapter since 2021.
 For the last two years, Eddie has been researching birds as part of the Marin Breeding Bird Atlas.
 His passion for birdwatching started at seven years old and continues through engagement and participation in various festivals, outings, and collaboration with other young birders.

-Joe Mueller has been teaching biology at the College of Marin for 30 years and is the coordinator for the Natural History Program.
+Joe Mueller (he/him) has been teaching biology at the College of Marin for 30 years and is the coordinator for the Natural History Program.
 Of the 15 different courses he has taught, subjects of particular interest include ecology, marine biology, ornithology, and environmental science.
 Taking a holistic approach to science, Joe emphasizes the inter-connective approach to understanding biology.
 He is the recipient of the 2008 Terwilliger Environmental Award.

 Nicole Myers is a geologist and teacher.
 Nicole currently teaches at Sonoma State University in the Geology Department offering popular classes such as Age of the Dinosaurs, Natural Disasters, and Geology of Climate Change.
 She also teaches summer EXCEL classes for kids through SSU including Extreme Planet and The Age of the Dinosaurs and spent ten years leading geology field classes through the College of Marin.
 Nicole brings her enthusiasm for Earth appreciation to the community through earth science field explorations of Northern California offered through www.appreciatingearth.com.